agbanusi/agbanusi/README.md

 ### Hi there 👋, I'm John Agbanusi, a full stack web dev, specializing in React for frontend development and Node.js+Express and Python and Flask for backend, with MonogDB as database.
 ##
 ### You can check out my github repos for most of the projects I've done.
-### My portfolio is currently a work in progress but here's it like for now- https://agbanusi.github.io/Portfolio/
+### My portfolio is currently a work in progress but here's what it's like for now- https://agbanusi.github.io/Portfolio/
 ### Somewhere else where you can find my projects? 👇
 - ✨ FrontEnd ... https://codepen.io/agbanusi/
 - ✨ BackEnd ... https://glitch.com/@agbanusijohn